How Does the RFC form Impact Your Disability Claim?

 If you have multiple disabilities, SSA will consider the combined limitations established for all of them to determine your ability to work.
 For instance, your back pain may limit you to only performing sedentary type jobs but your mental health diagnosis also limits your ability to concentrate for longer than 30 minutes at a time.
 The physical & mental limitations combined would further reduce the jobs you could perform than only one limitation by itself.
 That’s why it’s important to list ALL of your disabilities when you apply for benefits.
 Or, if you’re working with an attorney, you’ll want to make sure they’re aware of all of your disabilities, as well as the ways in which they limit you.

-Now that you understand the basics of RFC, you may be curious as to who determines your RFC.
+Now that you understand the basics of RFC form for social security disability, you may be curious as to who determines your RFC.
 Actually, it’s a combination of people.
-Disability Determination Services is a state agency, and is the first level of determining disability benefits.
+Disability Determination Services is a state agency and is the first level of determining disability benefits.
 DDS has individuals called Disability Examiners who work with a medical consultant to determine your RFC.
 These individuals consider limitations your doctor has assigned you, such as the inability to stand more than 10 minutes or lift more than 10 pounds.
 This is why it is extremely important to have your doctor document the limitations along with your symptoms within your medical records.

 This can be a difficult process to understand and navigate.
 That’s why so many people turn to the team at Jan Dils, Attorneys at Law to help them get the benefits they deserve.
 If you’d like to know more about the services we offer, or if you’d like a free consultation, give us a call today.
 Our toll-free number is 1-877-526-3457.
 If you can’t talk to us now, fill out this form so that we may call you at a better time.